protbox/Chirp/README.md

 local c5_square = chirp.new_wave("square", "C5", 0.125) -- generates a NES-like 12.5% pulse sound data
 local as4_sawtooth = chirp.new_wave("sawtooth", "A#4") -- no other wave types require a duty cycle
 local g2_triangle = chirp.new_wave("triangle", "G2")
+local d7_noise = chirp.new_wave("noise", "D2", false, 0.2) -- false for duty cycle, 0.2 for volume, because noise is very loud by default

 -- to make them play, simply pass the sound data into love.audio.newSource local c5_square_src = love.audio.newSource(c5_square)